 Maia Toll is the author of the best selling and award-winning Wild Wisdom Series.
-With over 100,000 copies sold, The Illustrated Herbiary, The Illustrated Bestiary, and The Illustrated Crystallary, and the Wild Wisdom Companion have inspired a line of puzzles and oracle decks.
+With over 100,000 copies sold, The Illustrated Herbiary, The Illustrated Bestiary, The Illustrated Crystallary, and the Wild Wisdom Companion have inspired a line of puzzles and oracle decks.
 The seeds for this series were planted when Maia apprenticed with a traditional healer in Ireland where she spent extensive time studying the growing cycles of plants, the alchemy of medicine making, and the psycho-spiritual aspects of healing.
 These experiences reawakened an interest in philosophy and the history of mysticism which had been a large part of Maia’s academic studies at The University of Michigan and New York University.
 Maia’s books build on this foundation, eloquently translating patterns and metaphors from the natural world to help modern seekers understand and grow within their own lives.
 She also owns an herb shop called Herbiary, with locations in Asheville, Philadelphia, and online.
 She lives in Asheville, NC with her partner and two ridiculously spoiled dogs.

 Press information & official bio here.

 Have you done any talks or been on podcasts?

 Yes!
 Find a list and links here.

 How did you end up an apprentice to a traditional healer in Ireland?

 My journey to Ireland was all about serendipity and my willingness to follow the dictates of a dream.